Kitchen hood: Types

+Kitchen hoods are broadly classified into ducted hoods and ductless hoods.
+This classification of kitchen hoods is based purely on how the hoods process the incoming air.
+Range hoods are kitchen ventilation systems designed to remove smoke, steam, heat, grease, and cooking fumes through ducted or recirculating exhaust systems.
+Common types include wall-mounted, ceiling-mounted, roof-mounted, and downdraft range hoods, each differing in installation method, ventilation design, and suitability for particular kitchen layouts.

 A ducted system removes all forms of airborne contamination, whereas a ductless one recirculates heat and moisture.
 In addition, a ducted application eliminates the need for regular replacement of the filters and avoids the airflow restriction (and the resultant loss of power) caused by them.
 However, the ducted application can be impractical, due to lack of space or ability to install a duct system, make-up air requirements, or the additional cost of heating or cooling the make-up air.

-Exhaust hoods almost always include built-in lighting to illuminate the cooking surface.
-Extractor hood controls are typically electronic, though some low-end models use electromechanical controls.
-Extractor hoods with electronic controls can offer remote control, motorized height adjustment, thermal sensor, overheat protection, boost mode, delayed shut-off, filter cleaning reminder, active noise cancellation, temperature display, user presets (memory), and so on.

-Extractor hoods may be made from a variety of materials, including stainless steel, copper, bronze, nickel silver, zinc, tempered glass, wood, aluminum, brass, heat-resistant plastics, and more.

-NFPA 96 Standard for Ventilation Control and Fire Protection of Commercial Cooking says that mesh filters shall not be used.
-It requires that "Listed" grease filters shall be tested in accordance with UL 1046, Standard for Grease Filters for Exhaust Ducts.